mab2zq/updated_instructions/Basic-instructions.md

 -Cmd/Powershell with [X-server](https://teamdynamix.umich.edu/TDClient/47/LSAPortal/KB/ArticleDet?ID=1797)

 I would recommend the FastX Client.
-It does not seem to be free, but I obtained it through the university.

 ## Setup your environment
 Now we need to setup our environment.